-Operating a Reverse Loop with DC Wiring
+Operating a Reverse Loop With DC Wiring

 Before the train can enter the loop, the toggle switch must be properly lined so that the polarity of the reverse section matches the polarity of the rest of the railroad at the entrance point.
-It is helpful to orient and label the switch accordingly.
+It is helpful to orient and labels the switch accordingly.
 "IN/OUT," "A/B," "EAST/WEST," or other notations should help operators plan the move and avoid shorts.
 The loop can be used in one or both directions.
 If the loop is going to be used in only one direction, consider adding a spring switch to the entrance to simplify operations.

 For turntables, in/out may not be an appropriate designation.
 Some turnouts feature an operator's cab at one end.
 You could also paint handrails or a tie at one end of the bridge to identify an A vs. B end.
 Label the toggle switch accordingly.
 Wire all tracks connecting to the turntable parallel with the rest of the railroad.
 Only the table itself needs to reverse polarity, selecting A or B for the end of the bridge your engine will cross.

 The toggle switch will reverse the polarity of the rails in the reversing section once the train is in the loop.
 When this happens the train will also reverse direction.
 To keep the train moving forward, you must also change the direction on the throttle.
 If you throw both switches simultaneously, you can do both while the train is in motion.
 Of course, you can also stop the train prior to throwing the switches.

 It is always a good idea to leave the track turnout and the polarity switch oriented in the same direction.
 If you only use the reverse section in one direction, plan ahead and reset both switches when your train has completed its run through the track.